 The great majority of sources report trafficking in women (54 sources out of 61).
-Trafficking in minors is also frequently reported as the aggregated figures for children, boys and girls account for an important percentage of the sources reporting trafficking in the region.
+Trafficking in minors is also frequently reported as the aggregated figures

 ^{84.} The countries considered in this region are listed in Appendix 2.

 ^{85.} For an explanation of the data collection and coding, see Chapter 4, Section 4.3 and Section 4.4.